NoPatient/grpc-etcd-framework/README.md

 As for ConsistentHash, we use the package named 'github.com/stathat/consistent'.
 This package can help us create a hash ring simply and evenly distribute all servers by adding some virtual nodes.

+# v1.5.0

+Support dynamic configuration update.

+Server uses a goRoutine to watch the configuration path on etcd.
+ConfigManager struct in Server will get the new configuration at once if the content in etcd has been changed.
+Then transmit the new content to the main process using channel.
+This is a useful feature to make service configuration update without downtime.